PicnicSupermarket/error-prone-support/README.md

 ## ✍️ Contributing

 Want to report or fix a bug, suggest or add a new feature, or improve the documentation?
 That's awesome!
-Please read our [contributing guidelines][contributing].
+Please read our [contribution guidelines][contributing].

 [bug-checks]: error-prone-contrib/src/main/java/tech/picnic/errorprone/bugpatterns/